-Boards are also expected to inform entities on their notification list when information posted on their websites about facility partnership opportunities is updated.
+Boards are also expected to inform entities on their notification list when key information regarding community planning or facility partnerships is changed or updated.
 To create the notification list, boards will address the following requirements:

-- List will reflect at a minimum the entities listed in Ontario Regulation 444/98 Disposition of Surplus Real Property. - Boards may prioritize their notification list as they see fit. - If childcare operators and government-funded agencies request it, they will be added to the notification list. - Boards may add any other entity to their notification list based on their facility partnerships policy.
+- List will reflect at a minimum the entities listed in Ontario Regulation 444/98 - Disposition of Surplus Real Property, and must specifically include: - All applicable levels of municipal government (single, upper, lower tiers) - Applicable District Social Services Administration Board(s) or Consolidated Municipal Service Manager(s) - Applicable Public Health Boards, Local Health Integration Networks and Children's Mental Health Centres - Boards may prioritize their notification list as they see fit. - If child care operators or government-funded organizations request it, they will be added to the notification list. - Boards may add any other entity to their notification list based on their CPP policy.